AdguardTeam/VscodeAdblockSyntax/README.md

 example.org##.banner
 ```

-### Linter

-We integrated [AGLint](https://github.com/AdguardTeam/AGLint) into this extension, that makes it able to check your rules for various issues, such as invalid syntax, invalid domains, invalid / incompatible CSS selectors, unknown / incompatible scriptlets, bad practices, etc. For more information about AGLint, please refer to its [repository](https://github.com/AdguardTeam/AGLint).

-> :warning: Please note that the linter is under active development, so it may not work properly for some rules.
-If you find any issues, please report them [here](https://github.com/AdguardTeam/AGLint/issues).
-We look forward to your feedback, your help is very important to us!

 ## Ideas & Questions

 If you have any questions or ideas for new features, please open an issue or a discussion.
 We will be happy to discuss it with you.